iiyui/SentiVibe/README.md

 Machine Learning • NLP • AI Systems Engineering

-TweetPulse is a machine learning–driven Natural Language Processing (NLP) system engineered to perform high-volume sentiment classification on social media text.
+SentiVibe is a machine learning–driven Natural Language Processing (NLP) system engineered to perform high-volume sentiment classification on social media text.
 The platform processes raw tweet data, applies optimized text preprocessing and feature engineering pipelines, and predicts sentiment polarity using supervised learning techniques.

 Built on a dataset of 1.6 million labeled tweets, the system delivers efficient and scalable sentiment inference with strong generalization performance.